The epic outback search for the crew of Little Eva

 This tragic story is a moving account of the powers of human endurance.
 It recounts in authentic detail the fateful circumstances of Little Eva's last mission from a remote US air base in far north Queensland and follows the dedicated searchers and skilled black-trackers who risked their lives trying to save the lost crewmen.

 This excellent book is available in most bookshops

 University of Queensland Press, St Lucia, Queensland.

-Another excellent book written by Barry Ralph is as follows:-
+Another excellent book written by the late Barry Ralph is as follows:-